physionetchallenges/physionetchallenges.github.io/2025/index.md

 The [SaMi-Trop dataset](https://zenodo.org/records/4905618)<sup>[7](#ref-cardoso)</sup> contains 1,631 12-lead ECG records collected from Chagas patients in Brazil between 2011 and 2012.
 Most recordings have a duration of either 7.3 s or 10.2 s and a sampling frequency of 400 Hz.
 The Chagas labels are validated by serological tests, and all are positive.
 These data are publicly available and part of the Challenge training set.
 [This data processing script](https://github.com/physionetchallenges/python-example-2025/blob/main/prepare_samitrop_data.py) prepares this dataset for the Challenge.

 The [PTB-XL dataset](https://physionet.org/content/ptb-xl/)<sup>[8](#ref-wagner)</sup> contains 21,799 12-lead ECG records collected from presumably non-Chagas patients in Europe between 1989 and 1996.
 The recordings have a duration of 10 s and a sampling frequency of 500 Hz.
-The Chagas labels are all assumed to be negative based on georgraphy.
+The Chagas labels are all assumed to be negative based on geography.
 This dataset is publicly available and part of the Challenge training set.
 [This data processing script](https://github.com/physionetchallenges/python-example-2025/blob/main/prepare_ptbxl_data.py) prepares this dataset for the Challenge.

 Like all data, these datasets have different data collection, processing, and documentation procedures, but they are realistic examples of real-world data.
 If you use these or other data as part of your method, then please cite them appropriately to clarify your method and attribute the data contributors.